CFenner/MMM-AirQuality/README.md

 You may also get the data for specific longitude and latitude.
 Set the `location` to `geo::lat;:lng/` and replace `lat` and `lng` with your values.

+If your station is affiliated with a third-party air sensor network, such as the uRad Monitor air quality sensor network, you are required to specify the station identifier (e.g., A129586) to set `location`.
+Please verify data retrieval by visiting `https://api.waqi.info/feed/<provide station Id>/?token=<provide your token>`.

 You may want to set the following options in the config section as well:

 | Option |  Description | Default | Required |